php-enspired/exceptable/docs/Usage:-Faults-and-Exceptables.md

 // prints:
 //  ProcessFault.NotReady: Example is not ready (status is 'preparing')
 ```
-_Note, using `EnumeratesFaults` means the fault will_ never _try to look up messages on your registered message bundles.
-The `makeMessage()` method is still available, and_ will _look up messages if they are registered, but is not used internally._
+> Note, using `EnumeratesFaults` means the fault will _never_ try to look up messages on your registered message bundles.
+The `makeMessage()` method is still available, and _will_ look up messages if they are registered, but is not used internally.

 ### customized behavior

 Sensible default behavior is provided by `IsFault` and `EnumeratesFaults`, but there are some aspects that can be customized.

-> Note: During development, it is _highly_ recommended that you enable assertion checking.
+> Note, During development, it is _highly_ recommended that you enable assertion checking.
 The exceptable library uses assertions to sanity-check your modifications - for example, that `exceptableType()` returns a suitable classname.
 In production, assertions can be safely disabled (and generally, should).

 #### changing what `Exceptable` type is thrown